 Antioxidants are substances that can neutralise harmful free radicals in your body.
 Free radicals are unstable molecules that can damage cells, contributing to aging and diseases like cancer and heart disease.

-Curcumin is capable of neutralising free radicals due to its chemical structure, but it also boosts your body’s own antioxidant enzymes.
+Due to its chemical structure, curcumin neutralises free radicals and boosts the body’s own antioxidant enzymes.
 This two-fold action makes curcumin a very effective antioxidant.

 It’s this antioxidant capability, along with anti-inflammatory properties, that underpins many of the potential health benefits of turmeric, from potentially reducing the risk of chronic diseases to improving brain function and possibly offering protection against certain types of cancers.